microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 An environment in Power Platform is an allow-by default system from a policy perspective, and for the Healthcare solutions and applications, one must use Data-Loss Prevention policies to explicitly categorize and enable/disable connecters for business use cases.
 This will help to mitigate risk for data exfiltration, and help to stay secure and compliant.
 ### Design considerations

+* A policy can be scoped to include the entire tenant, multiple environments, as well as exclude multiple environments

 ### Design recommendations

 ## Data